 I conduct philosophical, modelling, and experimental research on how evolution, mind, and culture link together.
-I focus in particular on the following topics:
+I focus in particular on the topics below.
+There are a few short, accessible essays on these and related topics here.

 COGNITION & CULTURE